A cavity array microscope for parallel single-atom interfacing: Methods

 which we plot in Ext.
 Data Fig.~\ref{efig:sensitivity}.

-We see that for $F\approx100$, the positioning accuracy must be maintained at a sub-micron level to maintain degeneracy across thousands of sites.
-To accomplish this, we imagine locking the length of the cavity microscope array (using the planar end-mirror, as we do in this work) to the cavity resonance of a single central cavity mode, and then locking the position of the spherical mirror (mounted on a piezo stage) to the resonance of a far-offset cavity mode.
+We see that for $F\approx100$, the positioning accuracy must be maintained at a micron level to maintain degeneracy across thousands of sites.
+In Fig.~\ref{fig:nextgen} we showcase a few hundred modes being maintained at degeneracy through careful passive lens positioning with a piezo mount.
+To realize even more precise control, we imagine locking the length of the cavity microscope array (using the planar end-mirror, as we do in this work) to the cavity resonance of a single central cavity mode, and then locking the position of the spherical lens (mounted on a piezo stage) to the resonance of a far-offset cavity mode.

 We strongly note that further improvements could be made by studying how $\xi$ could be maximized through choice of the lens focal length, the telescope demagnification, etc. For instance, we imagine that replacing the spherical lens with a custom asphere would greatly reduce spherical aberrations, and thus might increase $\xi$; we leave such investigations for future work.